ISCDtoolbox/Commons/README.md

 ```
 sudo apt-get update
 ```
-For example, we had to do it for finding the git software in the main repository of one of our system (Ubuntu 14.04.5).
+For example, we had to do it for finding the git software in the main repository of one of our test system (Ubuntu 14.04.5).
 You can search for a specific package name by typing in a command prompt
 ```
 apt-cache search approximateNameOfYourPackageOrNameOfYourSearch
 ```